-During the autumn term an external assessment of Lyndon School was carried out as part our bid to become re-accredited with the Inclusion Quality Mark.
-We are delighted to inform you that following a rigorous examination of the school in which, all aspects of education were fully explored, Lyndon School has both been successful in obtaining its re-accreditation and being recognised as an Inclusion Quality Mark – Centre of Excellence.
-On this web page you will find full details of the press release (December 2020) which outlines the strength of our inclusive ethos and the progress the school continues to make.
+During the autumn term an external assessment of Lyndon School was carried out as part our bid to become re-accredited as a Centre of Excellence for the Inclusion Quality Mark.
+We are delighted to inform you that following a rigorous examination of the school in which, all aspects of education were fully explored, Lyndon School continues to be recognised as an Inclusion Quality Mark – Centre of Excellence.
+On this web page you will find full details our recent report and detail of our last press release which outlines the strength of our inclusive ethos and the progress the school continues to make.
 This is a fantastic achievement and is a testament to the effective partnership between the school, its students and our families.

 December 1, 2020 by Eilish McCann

 It was a real pleasure meeting the staff and pupils a Lyndon School.
 Following our online conversations it was great to visit and get a feel for the school and to see you all at work.
 Everybody I met made me very welcome from the minute I walked into the school, until I left.
 It was lovely to see pupils and staff back at work and obviously enjoying the experience.
 I know how hard things have been for all schools during lockdown and I know how hard the staff at Lyndon School have worked to keep the school open and to keep education going, whilst ensuring the safety of everyone which is not an easy task.

 I met with the Principal and Vice Principal.
 Both had just returned from one of the many duties of the day seeing pupils into school (staggered starts and various entrances) and ensuring all the COVID-19 restrictions and safety rules were being adhered to.
 They also had reassuring smiles and words for pupils, staff and parents – and indeed the IQM Assessor.